johnmathews/johnmathews.is/data/blog/x100v-thoughts.md

 ## Background

-Over the last 20 years I've often found photography mesmerizing and frustrating.
-I've also noticed memories changing over time.
-I've realised that my thoughts or opinions about a past event are very much dependent on other disconnected events.
+I'm 37 now, and I bought my first camera when I was 17.
+I find photography mesmerizing and frustrating, and I notice that my memories can change over time.
+I've realised that my thoughts or opinions about a past event can be changed by another disconnected event.

 Photography offers an opportunity to curate our past.
 Maybe that's obvious, and it requires recognising the value of the present.
 Choose what is important, say it visually, and cast it into